Indicates UIUC access only: must be on university network or able to authenticate using NetID

 Statisitics from the United Nations Development Programme (UNDP) Human Development Reports covering 1990 - present, as well as the full-text national human development reports from over 250 countries and regions worldwide.

 From the U.S. Department of Justice, a collection of resources on international crime and justice.

 Narcotics statistics for 2002 as well as estimated world requirements for 2004.
 Also includes data on psychtropic substances.

 Includes data collected in 1997 and 1999 from countries on topics such as criminal cases, accidents, and suicides in which firearms are involved.
-From the United Nations Crime and Justice Information Network.
+From the United Nations Office on Drugs and Crime.

 Up-to-date and internationally comparable statistics on public and private social expenditure at program level.
 SOCX provides a unique tool for monitoring trends in aggregate social expenditure and analyzing changes in its composition.